 Opened followed by the file name.

 LeaseyWord first tries to extract readable text locally.
+For many PDF documents, this works well.

+Some PDF documents are poorly structured.
 Others are scanned images and contain no readable text.

 If no readable text is found in a PDF, LeaseyWord says so and asks whether you want to send the PDF to ChatGPT to try to render it as accessible plain text.
+This is intended primarily for scanned-image PDFs.
+Older DOC documents can also be inaccessible, particularly if the text is contained in text boxes.
+If LeaseyWord cannot read an older DOC file locally, it offers to send the document to ChatGPT to try to render it as accessible plain text.

+Very large scanned PDFs are not sent.
 As a simple guide, use this for scanned PDFs of about 40 pages or less.

+If ChatGPT succeeds, the rendered text is opened as a new unsaved document in the LeaseyWord editor.
+The rendered text opens as a new unsaved document with a suggested file name.
 Pressing Control+S on that ChatGPT result opens Save As, so the original PDF, DOC or other source document is not overwritten.

 JAWS should announce: